Policies And Procedures For Recruitment And Hiring

 5. Getting Ready to Make an Offer:

 the ADEWD.
-No commitment, verbal or written, may be made prior to this consultation.
+No commitment, spoken or written, may be made prior to this consultation.

 After the top candidate or two have been identified and before any offer is made,